MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers-mac.md

 4. If prompted, ask your admin to [authorize the plug-in](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/General-Availability-of-Adobe-Acrobat-Reader-integration-with/ba-p/298396)|

-If the document doesn't open, it might be because it has been protected with an older format.
-In this case, try one of the readers listed as [supported for previous formats](protected-pdf-readers.md#support-for-previous-formats).

 ## Next steps

 For more information about readers for protected documents, and links to download readers for other platforms, see [PDF readers that supports Microsoft Information Protection](protected-pdf-readers.md)